omrezkeypie/FunInput/README.md

   B + [Any] + A -> Fail

 * LooseOrdered:
-  Inputs must be in order as shown in the Input key of the action but other inputs can be in between them.
+  Inputs must be in order as declared in the Input key of the action but other inputs can be in between them.

   A + B -> Success